-Affective cognition, a critical component of emotional intelligence in intelligent agents, extends beyond emotion recognition to encompass reasoning about emotions and generating contextually appropriate responses, integrating cognitive and affective theories of mind.
-Affective cognition is hindered by the complexity of modeling contextual and causal factors, often requiring sophisticated cognitive frameworks that integrate domain-specific knowledge.
-This process involves identifying events and mental states that trigger emotions (emotion elicitation) and understanding the resulting behaviors and cognitive states (emotional experiences), as outlined in cognitive appraisal theories and data-driven approaches \cite{zall2024towards, liu2024emotion, jokinen2025introduction}.
-However, modeling affective cognition faces significant challenges, including limited and ambiguous datasets, difficulties in computing cognitive appraisal variables, and scalability issues in cognitive computational models \cite{gandhi2024human, somarathna2022virtual, bayro2025systematic}.
-Additional hurdles arise with large language models (LLMs), such as contextual misunderstandings and emotional reasoning limitations \cite{tak2024journal, khan2025large, Raggioli2025}.
-Proposed solutions include advanced cognitive architectures, virtual reality-based data collection, reinforcement learning integration, and explainable emotion alignment frameworks to enhance emotional modeling.
+This process involves identifying events and mental states that elicit emotions (emotion elicitation) and interpreting the resulting behavioral and cognitive outcomes (emotional experiences), as described in cognitive appraisal theories and data-driven approaches \cite{zall2024towards, liu2024emotion, jokinen2025introduction}.
+However, the development of affective cognition models faces several significant challenges, including limited and ambiguous datasets, difficulties in computing cognitive appraisal variables, and scalability constraints in computational cognitive models \cite{gandhi2024human, somarathna2022virtual, bayro2025systematic}.
+Additional challenges arise in large language model (LLM)-based systems, such as contextual misinterpretation and limitations in emotional reasoning capabilities \cite{tak2024journal, khan2025large, Raggioli2025}.
+To address these issues, recent studies have proposed solutions including advanced cognitive architectures, virtual reality–based data collection, reinforcement learning integration, and explainable emotion-alignment frameworks.
 This study investigates these challenges and solutions to advance the development of emotionally intelligent agents capable of naturalistic and socially appropriate interactions.\\ Emotional text, speech, and face synthesis have become essential components of affective computing.
 They allow agents to generate responses that are contextually appropriate and emotionally resonant.
-In the realm of text synthesis, advancements like style transfer, conditional generation, and fine-tuned large language models (LLMs) enhance expressiveness.
+In the realm of text synthesis, advancements like style transfer, conditional generation, and fine-tuned LLMs enhance expressiveness.
 However, challenges such as data sufficiency, consistency, and multimodal alignment still exist.
 Frameworks like MOPO and EmoBench aim to address these issues \cite{firdaus2023multi65, resendiz2024mopo43, sabour2024emobench}.
-Emotional speech synthesis and voice conversion increasingly utilize non-parallel and diffusion-based methods, such as EmoConv-Diff, to improve scalability and emotional fidelity \cite{zhou2020transforming, prabhu2024}.
-Simultaneously, emotional face synthesis makes use of Generative Adversarial Networks (GANs), diffusion models, and multimodal systems like UniPortrait and EmotiveTalk to tackle challenges related to data imbalance and synchronization.
-These advancements help create lifelike and coherent multimodal affective expressions \cite{xu2024vasa1, he2024uniportrait, wang2024emotivetalk}. \\
+Emotional Speech Synthesis (ESS) and voice conversion increasingly utilize non-parallel and diffusion-based methods, such as EmoConv-Diff, to improve scalability and emotional fidelity \cite{zhou2020transforming, prabhu2024}.
+Simultaneously, emotional face synthesis utilizes GANs, diffusion models, and multimodal systems such as UniPortrait and EmotiveTalk to address challenges related to data imbalance and synchronization.
+These advancements enable the creation of lifelike and coherent multimodal affective expressions.